The following is the story of Laura – a Saje Programme graduate who now volunteers for Saje.

 In June 2013, I had been out with friends.
 Shortly after returning home, he broke in, drunk, and threatened to kill me.
 It was then that I made the decision to flee Jersey; 10 days later, my children and I started a new life in Scotland.

-I heard about the Freedom Programme in Fife from a family friend who suggested I should go along to a local group starting in September.
+I heard about the Saje Programme in Fife from a family friend who suggested I should go along to a local group starting in September.
 Reluctantly, I agreed and contacted Saje about joining.
 From day one I felt comfortable; they kept in contact until the group started and even provided a crèche.
 The thought of speaking to strangers made me nervous, and I felt anxious and ashamed.

 The course was tough, but everything I learned helped me understand and begin to overcome the years of abuse I had suffered.
 I started to realise that the abuse wasn’t my fault; there were no excuses for the way he had treated me.

 As my confidence grew, I knew that I wanted to help other victims of domestic abuse.
 And, at the end of the 12 week course, I was asked if I’d like to volunteer for Saje and become a facilitator.
-I began my training with Saje shortly after finishing the group, and facilitated my first Freedom Programme in April of this year.
+I began my training with Saje shortly after finishing the group, and facilitated my first Saje Programme in April of this year.

 As I greeted each incredible woman, I understood the courage it took to simply walk through the door.
 During the 12 weeks, I saw such amazing change in the women in the group – the strength they showed and the huge steps they were taking.
 And at the conclusion of the group, when I looked around, I no longer saw victims.
 Instead, I saw survivors.
 I was proud to be a part of the journey these women took.

-Many of the women bonded during the Freedom programme and loved the idea of being able to meet in a casual setting.
+Many of the women bonded during the Saje programme and loved the idea of being able to meet in a casual setting.
 The coffee mornings are a great way for the women to get together for a chat.

 Domestic abuse is still a very taboo subject because it predominantly happens behind closed doors.
 This is why it is so important to educate women of all ages on the subject of domestic abuse.
 When you know what you’re looking for, the warning signs of domestic abuse are so clear.
 If I’d have known back then what I know now, I wouldn’t have been a victim of domestic abuse.